joe-eklund/foreign-subs/README.md

 ## Backend

-Create a Python virtual environment with `python -m venv venv` and `source venv/bin/activate`.
+Fsubs uses [Poetry](https://python-poetry.org/) to handle dependency management.
+You can install Poetry by running `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`.

-`cd` into the `backend` directory and run `pip install -r requirements.txt` to install dependencies.
+Then install`fsubs` by running `poetry install` inside of the `backend` directory.

-Run `fsubs`.
+You can now run `fsubs` by running `poetry run fsubs`.
 Add `--help` for additional options.

 ### Configuration